Resin casting in cold weather

 While I wait, I also prepare any molds I plan to use.
 For this example, I am using an Ice and Treat mold to make some Halloween items.
-I bought this one on sale a couple days before Halloween.
+I bought this one on sale a couple of days before Halloween.
 Wa-Hoo!

 WARNING: If you use “food” mold for resin, do not use it for food after.
 Once you use it for resin, you should think of it only as a resin mold.
-While most cured resin is non-toxic, you still don’t want to ingest it.
+While cured resin is likely non-toxic, you still don’t want to ingest it.
 Also, many of the inclusions for resin might not be good for you either.

 After the resin has warmed up, I take the resin out of the spa and make sure the bottles are dry on the outside.
 You don’t want to accidentally drip water into your resin mixing.
 I unplug the salsa pot because it doesn’t have an auto-shutoff.

 To measure the resin, I use two cups which makes it easier to see how much I am pouring.
 I’m using Resin Obsession Super Clear which is a 2:1 ratio two-part resin.
 In this example, I poured 2 drams of part A and 1 dram of part B. I could have poured 4 and 2 or 6 and 3 or, well you get the idea.
 When the weather is cold, I add 2-3 extra drops of part B, which is the hardener.
 This helps to offset the cold a bit.
 While you might think adding extra hardener is a good idea to help heat up the resin, don’t!
 Here’s what happens when your resin overheats.